Safety measures concerning the Coronavirus COVID-19. Read more about the measures.

 Media Name: smartfact04bldiagramup.png

-Percentage of ESM’s €500 bn lending capacity still available
+Percentage of ESM’s €500 bn lending capacity currently available

 Media Name: smartfact03blpaidincapital.png